David Edwards (basketball): Iceland

 He signed with KR in the Icelandic Úrvalsdeild karla in October 1996, replacing Champ Wrencher.
 In his first game on 17 October, he had 22 points, 8 rebounds and 7 assists in a 79–79 tie against ÍA in the Icelandic Company Cup.
 In the second game, he had 12 points, 13 assists and 7 steals in KR's 82–79 victory.
 He helped KR to the finals of the Company Cup in November where they lost to Keflavík 101–107.
 In the game, Edwards had 25 points, 10 assists and 5 steals.
 In his six games in the Company Cup, he averaged 18.2 points and 10.5 assists.

 On 8 December, Edwards set a Úrvalsdeild record with 18 assists in a 88–91 loss against ÍR, breaking Jón Kr.
 Gíslason's old record of 17 assists set in 1991.
 The record stood until 21 November 2022, when it was broken by Vincent Malik Shahid.
 On 15 December, he scored a season high 38 points in a 106–111 loss against Grindavík in the Úrvalsdeild.
 Following the game, he had a heated discussion with referee Helgi Bragason which ended with Helgi disqualifying him from the game which automatically resulted in a 1-game suspension.
 Following the Christmas break, Edwards was replaced by Geoff Herman.
-He appeared in 8 games in the Úrvalsdeild, averaging 20.8 points, 10.4 assists and 4.3 assists per game.
+He appeared in 8 games in the Úrvalsdeild, averaging 20.8 points, 10.4 assists and 4.3 steals per game.